prismelabs/prismeanalytics.com/src/blog/understanding-utm-parameters.md

 campaigns, you can gain a deeper understanding of how users interact with your content and identify areas for optimization.
-2. **Enhanced Reporting**: UTM parameters enable you to create customized reports in Google Analytics that provide actionable insights into campaign performance.
+2. **Enhanced Reporting**: UTM parameters enable you to create customized reports in [Prisme Analytics](/) that provide actionable insights into campaign performance.
 3. **Better Targeting**: With UTM parameters, you can target specific segments of your audience and optimize your campaigns accordingly.